Adjusting Your Priorities

 It seems embarrasingly simple now, but it wasn’t then.
-Because we all come into parenting with a set of priorities based around what we think kids need - a good school, balanced diet, lots of friends, plenty of sleep.
-Then you find out your kids are autistic and it quickly becomes obvious that those priorities may no longer apply.
-You suddenly get a whole set of new stuff to deal with - get on the waiting list for therapy, protect him from head-banging, find a way to communicate... and nobody ever tells you what to do with those old priorities.
-Do they still apply?
-Are they overridden by this new stuff?
-And if so, is that okay?
+Because we all come into parenting with a set of priorities based around what we think kids need – a good school, balanced diet, lots of friends, plenty of sleep.
+Then you find out your kids have other more pressing needs and it quickly becomes obvious that those priorities may no longer apply.

 Because it sure doesn’t feel okay.
 Everything around us (the media, baby books, other parents) is geared towards that pre-autism set of priorities and our parenting skills are judged by how much attention we pay to them.
 I had been killing myself trying to parent to a set of priorities that didn’t even make sense for us, ones that were made for someone else.
 And I hadn’t realised it until that day.

 So how do you adopt a new set of priorities without feeling like you’re doing something wrong?